DeX-9978/Geographic-Distribution-of-Wild-Potato-Species/README.md

 ## 📄 Report

-The full report is available in `report.docx`.
+The full report is available in `/Report` folder.

 ## 🔬 Author